krysjank/Gravity-simulator/README.md

 Enjoy the Gravity simulator v3.2 :)))

 The manual is included in the simulation.
-Open the program in scratch, press "Load from my computer" and choose the downloaded version you wan to see.
+To look into each version, open the program in scratch, press "Load from my computer" and choose the downloaded version you want to see.
 Or just open this link for the newest version: https://scratch.mit.edu/projects/1376605963/